nateraw/stable-diffusion-videos/README.md

 2. Generate videos using the "Videos" tab
     - Using the images you found from the step above, provide the prompts/seeds you recorded
-    - Set the `num_walk_steps` - for testing you can use a small number like 3 or 5, but to get great results you'll want to use something larger (60-200 steps).
+    - Set the `num_interpolation_steps` - for testing you can use a small number like 3 or 5, but to get great results you'll want to use something larger (60-200 steps).
     - You can set the `output_dir` to the directory you wish to save to

 ## Python Package